mindspank/architeqt/README.md

 **I found a bug**
 Open a issue here on Github with as much details as possible.
 If you are inclined feel free to fork the repo, fix the issue and submit a pull request.

+**I want to exlude some sheets from syncing in my blueprints**
+Include the word EXCLUDE (in uppercase) in the sheet title and the sheet will be excluded from sync.